ttkorhonen/e3pages/docs/kb/guide/articles/12_configure_recipe.md

   ```

   :::{note}
-  The name should be lower case and may contain "-", but not spaces.
+  The name should be lower case and may contain `-`, but not spaces.
-  For the version number we should use the PEP-386 verlib conventions.
+  For the version number we should use the [PEP-386](https://peps.python.org/pep-0386/)
-  Cannot contain "-".
-YAML interprets version numbers such as 1.0 as floats,
+  verlib conventions and cannot contain `-`.
+The YAML interprets version
-  meaning that 0.10 will be the same as 0.1.
-To avoid this,
+  numbers such as 1.0 as floats, meaning that 0.10 will be the same as 0.1.
-  put the version number in quotes so that it is interpreted as a string.
+  To avoid this, put the version number in quotes so that it is interpreted
+  as a string.
   :::

   The source section specifies where the source code of the package is